The South Pacific & Osa Peninsula, Costa Rica

 Costa Rica has seven provinces: San José, Alajuela, Cartago, Guanacaste, Heredia, Limon and Puntarenas, Puntarenas being the most populated of all.

 And Puntarenas has ten cantons: Buenos Aires, Montes de Oca, Osa, Aguirre, Golfito, Coto Brus, Parrita, Corredores, and Garabito,

 The Osa Canton has five districts: Cortés, Palmar, Sierpe, Costa Ballena and Piedras Blancas.
 It has an area of 1930.24 km ², and a population of about 30,000 inhabitants.
 The capital of the canton is Ciudad Puerto Cortés, formerly Puerto Cortés.

 Osa begins at the Rio Baru Dominical on the South Pacific coast.

 Going south along the Coastal Highway (Costa Ballena), you first reach the city of Cortés, home to many government agencies and then Palmar, a commercial city for all the surrounding areas.
-The canton also includes Sierpe - the entrance to one of the largest mangrove in Central Amercia.
+The canton also includes Sierpe - the entrance to one of the largest mangrove in Central America.
 Further south, following the Interamerican Highway, you reach the Piedras Blancas National Park, adjacent to Golfito.